Phil Goff warns of service cuts in dire financial update

 In a press release this morning, Goff said he has no choice with his latest budget but to cut services and push back projects due to rising construction costs, supply chain constraints and falling revenue.

-He did not say what services could be chopped, but previous finance papers have mentioned little-used bus services in Papakura, Pukekohe, East Tamaki, Warkworth, Hobsonville, Otahuhu, Papatoetoe and Otara as one possibility.
+Previous finance papers have mentioned little-used bus services in Papakura, Pukekohe, East Tamaki, Warkworth, Hobsonville, Otahuhu, Papatoetoe and Otara as one possibility.

 Other options were to cut funding to popular community events like Music in Parks, Ambury Farm Day, Sculpture in the Gardens and Auckland Heritage Festival.